sleemanj/BH1750/README.md

 An Arduino library for GY-30 (and other) digital light sensor breakout boards containing the BH1750FVI IC.

-The board uses I2C for communication.

-2 pins are required to interface to the device.

 Datasheet for the light sensor: http://rohmfs.rohm.com/en/products/databook/datasheet/ic/sensor/light/bh1750fvi-e.pdf